-Policy 53 Community Facilities ★ and Infrastructure
+Policy 54 Community Facilities (Strategy Policy)

-Requirements ★ (Strategy Policy)

-The provision and protection of community facilities ★infrastructure and services ★will be achieved as follows 167:
+The provision and protection of community facilities will be achieved as follows:

 - a) With new and extended facilities these will be permitted where they are well located to meet the community's needs and they are convenient to public transport, shops and other services where this is required to serve the needs of the user. - b) Development which would adversely affect the operation of a community facility, or results in its loss will not be permitted except where a suitable replacement or enhanced facility is to be made available or where it can be shown the facility is no longer required or is not commercially viable.
-When considering a new use for a redundant community facility an employment use or affordable housing will be prioritised (see also Policy 44, Policy 45 and Policy 49). ★ - c) Planning permission will be granted for proposals that have made suitable arrangements for the improvement or provision of infrastructure, services and community facilities made necessary by the development.
-Arrangements for provision or improvement to the required standard will be secured by planning conditions attached to a planning permission or in some case planning obligations.
+When considering a new use for a redundant community facility an employment use or affordable housing will be prioritised (see also Policy 43, Policy 44 and Policy 48).